Radilovk/bodybest/README.md

 this worker so the main service can dispatch emails without relying on Node.js.
 Requests to this endpoint also require the admin token and are rate limited.

-The included `mailer.js` relies on `nodemailer` and therefore requires a Node.js environment.
-Run it as a separate service or replace it with a script that calls an external provider.
+The included `mailer.js` relies on `nodemailer`, which is not installed by default.
+Add it manually if you wish to use this Node.js script.
+You can run the mailer as a separate service or replace it with a script that calls an external provider.

 ### Email Environment Variables